tudobieudat/githubgql/README.old.md

 * This app has started using Create React App (CRA).
 CRA is an officially supported way to create SPAs and offers a modern build setup with zero configuration.
 You don't need to install or configure tools like Webpack, or Babel.
 They are configured and hidden so that developers can focus on the code.

-The initial of the main (App) component is very simple, as shown below:
+The boilerplate code generated are very simple, below are three main files: index.html, index.js, and App.js:

 ```
 // index.html